Sam Harris: Reception and recognition

 Harris's first two books, in which he lays out his criticisms of religion, received negative reviews from Christian scholars.
-From secular sources, the books received a mixture of negative reviews and positive reviews.
+From secular sources, the books received several negative reviews, as well as positive ones.
 In his review of The End of Faith, American historian Alexander Saxton criticized what he called Harris's "vitriolic and selective polemic against Islam", (emphasis in original) which he said "obscure[s] the obvious reality that the invasion of Iraq and the War against Terror are driven by religious irrationalities, cultivated and conceded to, at high policy levels in the U.S., and which are at least comparable to the irrationality of Islamic crusaders and Jihadists".
 By contrast, Stephanie Merritt wrote of the same book that Harris's "central argument in The End of Faith is sound: Religion is the only area of human knowledge in which it is still acceptable to hold beliefs dating from antiquity and a modern society should subject those beliefs to the same principles that govern scientific, medical or geographical inquiry - particularly if they are inherently hostile to those with different ideas".
 Harris's first book, The End of Faith (2004), won the PEN/Martha Albrand Award for First Nonfiction.

 Harris's next two books, which discuss philosophical issues relating to ethics and free will, received several negative academic reviews.
 In his review of The Moral Landscape, neuroscientist Kenan Malik criticized Harris for not engaging adequately with philosophical literature: "Imagine a sociologist who wrote about evolutionary theory without discussing the work of Darwin, Fisher, Mayr, Hamilton, Trivers, or Dawkins on the grounds that he did not come to his conclusions by reading about biology and because discussing concepts such as 'adaptation', 'speciation', 'homology', 'phylogenetics', or 'kin selection' would 'increase the amount of boredom in the universe'.
 How seriously would we, and should we, take his argument?".
 On the other hand, The Moral Landscape received a largely-positive review from psychologists James Diller and Andrew Nuzzolilli.
 Additionally, Free Will received a mixed academic review from philosopher Paul Pardi, who said that while it suffers from some conceptual confusions and that the core argument is a bit too "breezy", it serves as a "good primer on key ideas in physicalist theories of freedom and the will".